mathieucaroff/emse.user.js/README.md

  * fw-cgcp.emse.fr:
    1. Automatically complete and send the login form.
 This includes ticking the checkbox for the chart every 24h.
 [Does not work if you both did not input your password in the script and use Chrome.]
-   2. [Provided (i) is used, and the userinfo page is left opened] Relogs you every 30 minutes (configurable), or immediately if the remaining time is less than 14 minutes (configurable too).
+   2. [Provided (i) is used and the userinfo page is left opened] Relogs you every 30 minutes (configurable), or immediately if the remaining time is less than 14 minutes (configurable too).

  * Campus:
    * Folds the ICM category when page loads.
    * Automatically takes the login procedure:
      1. You are sent to the login page when arriving on campus.
-     2. [Useless if you use (a)] The `login` considers you are from EMSE and sends you directly to the emse CAS login page, rather than the campus login page.
+     2. [Useless if you use (a)] The `login` button considers you are from EMSE and sends you directly to the emse CAS login page, rather than the campus login page.
      3. [Useless if you use (b) or (a)] The campus login page redirects you to the emse CAS login page.

 * The script also performs automatic completion and submitting for the following locations [Does not work if you both did not input your password in the script and use Chrome.]: